SunilShankaramurthy/handset-details-api/ReadMe.md

 ## Architecture

 - This service developed using Spring Boot which allowed easy injection of dependent objects using Spring IOC.
-Internally uses Spring RestTemplate to fetch details details service.
+Internally uses MongoDB to fetch data upon case-insensitive search with provided search criteria.
+Including a DB in design, allowed me to shift all the filtering out of java code.
-- Seq-Flow pdf added [here](https://github.com/vishuu1101/handset-details-api/blob/master/Handset-Details-API-Seq-Flow.pdf) will explain breifly how api works.
+- Seq-Flow pdf added [here](https://github.com/vishuu1101/handset-details-api/blob/master/Handset-Details-API-Seq-Flow.pdf) will explain briefly how api works.
 <br/>

 ## Endpoints and URL